 Baby doesn’t stop crying when picked up.
 Baby is too hot or cold; check by placing your hand in the back of his neck or on his tummy to feel if he is too hot or cold.
-If baby is squirming that might indicate it’s time for a diaper change.
-If he turns away from the light and flails his arms and legs he might be over stimulated; take him to a quieter and darker area.
-If he is squirming and looking around he might just need a cuddle.
+If the baby is squirming, that might indicate it’s time for a diaper change.
+If he turns away from the light and flails his arms and legs he might be overstimulated; take him to a quieter and darker area.
+If he is squirming, and looking around he might just need a cuddle.

 Communication month by month.

 Baby may cry for no apparent reason.

 Your baby will respond to your voice by smiling or getting excited.

 Babies start smiling at their parents.
 Baby might still be shy to smile for strangers but, might still coo.

 There might be times that you have met all your baby’s needs, yet he/she is still crying.

 By this age babies learn causes and effects and how to coordinate actions and thought; this makes the signs clear.

 Baby will start using signs to indicate his/her needs like raising arms to show he/she wants to be picked up.

 If your baby turns his head away and breaks eye contact, he/she has had enough stimulation or simply wants to play on their own.